-In identifying properties for acquisition, the primary considerations include, existing biodiversity values, whole of life management costs, planning considerations, level of risk and threat and existing and future opportunities including, the creation of strategic and new habitat areas that build connectivity and the ability to secure the lands in a legally binding protection agreement in perpetuity.
+In identifying properties for acquisition, the primary considerations include, existing biodiversity values, whole of life management costs, planning considerations, level of risk and threat and existing and future opportunities including, the ability to secure the lands in a legally binding protection agreement in perpetuity.
 Ancillary values such as complementary recreation and economic opportunities are also considered.